 These might seem like minor tweaks but the end result from these tweaks can surprise you.
 Let’s move ahead with other optimizations.

 Did you know that the latest build of Windows 10 and 11 has a hidden feature built into it called “Hardware-Accelerated GPU Scheduling?”
 Most people don’t even know about this yet it can improve the performance of your PC overall.

 Hardware-Accelerated GPU Scheduling helps improve gaming and heavy workload performance significantly.
 If you’re wondering how it works, let me put it in simpler terms.

-When your CPU offloads some graphics-intensive data on GPU so it can properly render games.
-While GPU is processing and sending those frames to display, CPU gathers additional frames, assigns commands, and prioritizes them so GPU keeps performing at its best.
+When your CPU offloads graphics-intensive data on the GPU it can properly render games.
+While the GPU is processing and sending those frames to display, the CPU gathers additional frames, assigns commands, and prioritizes them so the GPU keeps performing at its best.

 - Right-click on the desktop and click on “Display Settings.”